 To make this more precise, a stakeholder concept is needed.

 Intuitively, as signatories are bound by a contract, they have a stake in it.
 Actors might not be bound by the contract, but they still have a stake in their actions, as these are the actor’s rights.
 Generalizing this, observers are parties who might not be bound by the contract, but still have the right to see the contract.
 For example, Alice should be an observer of the PaintOffer, such that she is made aware that the offer exists.

 Signatories are already determined by the contract model discussed so far.
-The full contract model additionally specifies the observers on each contract.
-A stakeholder of a contract (according to a given contract model) is then either a signatory or an observer on the contract.
-Note that in DAML, as detailed later, controllers specified using simple syntax are automatically made observers whenever possible.
+The full contract model additionally specifies the contract observers on each contract.
+A stakeholder of a contract (according to a given contract model) is then either a signatory or a contract observer on the contract.
+Note that in Daml, as detailed later, controllers specified using simple syntax are automatically made contract observers whenever possible.

 Stakeholders should see changes to contracts they hold a stake in, but that does not mean that they have to see the entirety of any transaction that their contract is involved in.
 This is made precise through projections of a transaction, which define the view that each party gets on a transaction.
 Intuitively, given a transaction within a commit, a party will see only the subtransaction consisting of all actions on contracts where the party is a stakeholder.
 Thus, privacy is obtained on the subtransaction level.